xy2z/PineDocs/README.md

 ## Features
-- Cross-platform (currently tested on Ubuntu and Windows)
+- Cross-platform (currently tested on Ubuntu and Windows).
-- Supports unlimited folders (and files of course)
+- No database needed.
 - Supports Markdown, text, HTML, images, GIFs, audio and videos.
-- Syntax highlighting for over 169 languages with over 77 themes
+- Syntax highlighting for over 169 languages with over 77 themes.
 - Multiple responsive themes and color schemes.
-You can easily make your own color scheme in CSS.
-- A simple YAML config file to change the settings
+- YAML Config file to change the settings.

 ## Setup